-Certificate Programs are short courses that may take you anywhere from several days to several months to complete.
+Certificate Programs are short courses, like TESDA courses, that may take you anywhere from several days to several months to complete.
 Upon completion of the program, you will be granted a certificate that proves that you have acquired the necessary qualifications needed in order to perform specific tasks.

 While some certificate programs will allow you to pursue higher learning or employment the way degree programs do, they will usually limit your options to technical or entry level jobs, or in the case of certain professions, you can only used them in conjunction with previously completed degree programs.